-Citing the autopsy report released Thurdsay that stated the actress had no history of drug abuse, Monjack says that the rumors to the contrary can finally stop and the family can "get on to grieve."
+Citing the autopsy report released Thursday that stated the actress had no history of drug abuse, Monjack says that the rumors to the contrary can finally stop and the family can get on with their mourning.

 The final autopsy report confirmed that Murphy died of a combination of complications from pneumonia and anemia, as well as multiple drug intoxication.

-Monjack had insisted that his wife didn't suffer from anorexia, another point of speculation, and that an autopsy would not uncover any illegal drugs in her system.
+Monjack had insisted that his wife didn't suffer from anorexia and that an autopsy would not uncover any illegal drugs in her system.

 The only substances the coroner found were prescription meds or over-the-counter cold remedies.